+The thesis study must be developed in collaboration with your faculty advisor.
 The thesis study should be more in-depth and rigorous than an undergraduate senior level research study (for example, PY 498 at UAH).
 The thesis project is conducted by a single student.
 This does not, however, preclude the possibility of a few students working on individual pieces of a coordinated body or sequence of research.